brian-j-smith/Mamba.jl/doc/mcmc.rst

 MCMC Types
 ==========

 The *MCMC* types and their relationships are depicted below with a Unified Modelling Language (UML) diagram.
 In the diagram, types are represented with boxes that display their respective names in the top-most panels, and fields in the second panels.
 By convention, plus signs denote fields that are publicly accessible, which is always the case for these structures in **julia**.
 Hollow triangle arrows point to types that the originator extends.
 Solid diamond arrows indicate that a number of instances of the type being pointed to are contained in the originator.
-The undirected line between ``MCMCSampler`` and ``Stochastic`` represents a bi-directional association.
+The undirected line between ``Sampler`` and ``Stochastic`` represents a bi-directional association.
 Numbers on the graph indicate that there is one (1), zero or more (0..*), or one or more (1..*) instances of a type at the corresponding end of a relationship.

 .. figure:: images/mcmcUML.png
 	:align: center

 	UML relational diagram of *MCMC* types and their fields.

 The relationships are as follows.
-Type ``Model`` contains a dictionary field (``Dict{Symbol,Any}``) of model nodes and a field (``Vector{MCMCSampler}``) of one or more sampling functions.
+Type ``Model`` contains a dictionary field (``Dict{Symbol,Any}``) of model nodes and a field (``Vector{Sampler}``) of one or more sampling functions.
 Nodes can be one of three types:

 	.. index:: Nodes; Stochastic
 	.. index:: Nodes; Logical